IvanSlipstream/SMSCInspectorPrivacy/README.md

 <h4>5.
 Data Protection</h4>

 All data is stored in a cloud database with authorization access policy.
-Data is transmitted SSL protected channels only.
+Data is transmitted via SSL protected channels only.

 <h4>6.
 Changes to this Privacy Policy</h4>

-Upon changes to this Privacy Policy, the Users will be notified in the SMSC Inspector, upon downloading update.
+Upon changes to this Privacy Policy, the Users will be notified in the SMSC Inspector after downloading its update.